Skip to content

 What Spring Boot Actually Is — and What It Isn't

 Spring Boot is not a replacement for the Spring Framework.
-This trips up a lot of developers.
-Spring Boot is a launcher and opinion layer built on top of Spring.
-It uses the same Spring core — dependency injection, Spring MVC, Spring Data — but makes opinionated decisions about how those pieces fit together so you don't have to.
+This trips up a lot of developers, especially those coming from other ecosystems who assume 'Spring Boot' and 'Spring' are the same thing.
+They are not.
+Spring Boot is a launcher and opinion layer built on top of the Spring Framework.
+It uses the same Spring core underneath — the same dependency injection container, Spring MVC for HTTP handling, Spring Data for database access — but it makes opinionated decisions about how those pieces fit together so you do not have to negotiate that assembly process yourself.

-Three pillars hold up everything Spring Boot does:
+Three pillars hold up everything Spring Boot does.

-BookstoreApplication.java · JAVA
+io/thecodeforge/bookstore/BookstoreApplication.java · JAVA

 package io.thecodeforge.bookstore;